BenSmithers/Cascade-Smearing/README.md

 ```
 git clone git@github.com:BenSmithers/Cascade-Smearing.git
 ```
+5. Rename the downloaded folder, `mv Cascade-Smearing cascade`.
+Without doing this, the code will be looking for a module of the wrong name.

-5. Go into the newly cloned repository, Cascade-Smearing, and edit the datapath line in `config.json` to read
+6. Go into the newly cloned repository, Cascade-Smearing, and edit the datapath line in `config.json` to read
   ```
   "datapath": "/path/to/data",
   ```
 replacing `/path/to/data` with your actual path.
 This tells my code where to look for the data.

-6. Edit your .bashrc, adding in the line
+7. Edit your .bashrc, adding in the line
 ```
-export PYTHONPATH=$PYTHONPATH:/home/benito/software/cascade/
+export PYTHONPATH=$PYTHONPATH:/path/to/root/
 ```
-This tells python how to find my code.
+This tells python how to find the code.

-7. Now you need to download the data:
+8. Now you need to download the data.

-    a.
 If you have access to the cobalts, go to /path/to/data and run
 ```
+scp username@cobalt.icecube.wisc.edu:/data/user/bsmithers/data/cascades/hg_sib/flux_data_* .
-scp username@cobalt.icecube.wisc.edu:/data/user/bsmithers/data/cascades/flux_data_* .
+scp username@cobalt.icecube.wisc.edu:/data/user/bsmithers/data/cascades/hg_sib/downsized_* .
 ```
 Note: this might take a while!
+I have a few other folders for fluxes from different MCEq fluxes.

-8. You should now be able to run the gui, after restarting whatever terminal you're using, by going to `/path/to/root/Cascade-Smearing/plotting` and running
+9. You should now be able to run the gui, after restarting whatever terminal you're using, by going to `/path/to/root/cascade/plotting` and running
 ```
 python3 explo.py
 ```

+Note: I haven't tested this in Python2 and have no intentions of supporting Python2.
+I'm pretty sure PyQt5 and some class decorators work differently.
+If you *are*  still using Python2... *why?*

 ### Updates